Aretha Franklin: The 'Fresh Air' Interview

 Sitting in the audience then, this was at The Village Gate.
 And he kept right on playing.
 You know, nobody missed a beat.

-In 1966, after your contract with Columbia Records was up, you moved to Atlantic Records which was the home of rhythm and blues greats like Ruth Brown and Ray Charles.
+In 1966, after your contract with Columbia Records was up, you moved to Atlantic Records, which was the home of rhythm and blues greats like Ruth Brown and Ray Charles.
 The producer Jerry Wexler took you down to a studio in Muscle Shoals, Ala., that was famous for its great session men, which included Dan Penn and Spooner Oldham.
 And the first song that you recorded there was "I Never Loved A Man (The Way I Love You)."
-Now, Spooner Oldham tells a story that when he heard you sit down at the piano and play your first chord, he thought, 'Wow, that's really great' And that he who — and he's a pianist — that he should let you play piano while he moved over to electric piano playing behind you.
+Now, Spooner Oldham tells a story that when he heard you sit down at the piano and play your first chord, he thought, 'Wow, that's really great' And that he — and he's a pianist — that he should let you play piano while he moved over to electric piano playing behind you.
 What did you think of that arrangement?
 Were you pleased that he agreed that you should be the one at the piano?

 I remember that particular session.
 It was the very first session so naturally, yes, I remember it.
 And we really were kind of struggling at that point to get to the music.
 It just wasn't quite coming off although we had dynamite players.
 We had the Muscle Shoals Section and they were really very, very hot, cutting them out of good, greasy stuff, or what you would call greasy in that day.
 But we weren't getting to the music in the way that we should have.
 It just wasn't coming off.
 And finally someone said, "Aretha, why don't you sit down and play?"
 And I did, and it just happened.
 It all just happened.
 We arrived, and we arrived very quickly.